cb-oskar/xdac-documentation/xDAC-Functional-Specification.md

 # 1. Home Page

 The xDAC homepage provides easy access to existing xDAC companies through the list in form of tiles and "search" option.
-The homepage offers selecting companies by token sale status (Active or Completed) or by company industry.
+Search option searches in core database by company name, token symbol or company account name.
+The homepage offers filtering companies by token sale status (Active or Completed) or by company industry.

 The header of the page holds button "Start new company".
 Button "Buy XDAC" is placed in the footer of the page along with social media links and links to About and ICO pages or xDAC network tracker and wallet.